Racial Disparities in Debt Collection: Introduction

-There is a large literature that documents the important role that race plays in the labor market and the housing/mortgage markets (e.g. Bartlett et al. 2019, Ritter and Taylor 2011, Bertrand and Mullainathan 2004, and Turner et al. 2002).
-Blacks also face discrimination in the legal and criminal justice system; for example, they are more likely to be searched for contraband (Antonovics and Knight 2009), to have biased bail hearings (Arnold et al. 2018), and to be charged with a serious offense (Rehavi and Starr 2014).
-Furthermore, racial differences in wealth are large and a growing literature explores how the racial wealth gap was generated and persisted over time (e.g. McKernan et al. 2014 and Akbar et al. 2019).
+This paper contributes to an extensive literature that documents the role that race plays in the legal, financial, and criminal justice system.
+For example, black individuals are more likely to be searched for contraband (\cite{antonovicsknight2009}), to have biased bail hearings (\cite{Arnoldetal2018}), and to be charged with a serious offense (\cite{MaritStarr2014}).
+Black and Hispanic borrowers are less likely to get approved for an auto loan, even after controlling for creditworthiness (\cite{butler2022racial}), and African American zip codes are less likely to receive financial restitution from complaints submitted to the Consumer Financial Protection Bureau (\cite{haendler2021financial}).
+Discrimination in the labor and housing-related market has also been well documented (e.g., \cite{bartlett2019consumer}, \cite{ritter2011racial}, \cite{bertrand2004emily}, and \cite{turner2002discrimination}).
+Such disparities have contributed to racial differences in wealth, and a growing literature explores how the racial wealth gap was generated and how it has persisted over time (e.g., \cite{mckernan2014racial}; \cite{akbar2019racial}; \cite{derenoncourt2022wealth}).
 While much attention has been given to racial disparities in general, this is the first economic analysis to empirically document racial disparities in debt collection judgments.

-Aside from the literature documenting racial disparities across many different dimensions, this paper also contributes to a growing literature about the debt collection industry.\footnote{See Hunt (2007) for an overview of the debt collection industry and details about its institutional structure and regulatory environment.} We know that consumers who are sued by creditors and debt collectors are drawn predominantly from lower-income areas (Hynes, 2008).
-Other more recent studies have investigated the role of information technology in the collection of consumer debts (Drozd and Serrano-Padial, 2017), documented the link between debt collection regulations and the supply of consumer credit (Fedaseyeu, 2015), and determined if consumers are made better or worse off by settling their debt outside of court (Cheng et al., 2019).
-Interpreted broadly, the impacts of the debt collection process on consumer outcomes has been well documented; however, racial disparities in debt collection have not been empirically explored.
+Aside from the literature documenting racial disparities and discrimination, this paper also contributes to a growing literature about the debt collection industry.\footnote{See \cite{hunt2007} for an overview of the debt collection industry and details about its institutional structure and regulatory environment.} We know that consumers whom creditors and debt collectors sue are drawn predominantly from lower-income areas (\cite{hynes2008}).
+Other more recent studies have investigated the role of information technology in the collection of consumer debts (\cite{drozd}), documented the link between debt collection regulations and the supply of consumer credit (\cite{Fedasseyeu2015}), and determined if consumers are made better or worse off by settling their debt outside of court (\cite{Chengetal2019}).
+Interpreted broadly, the literature has documented the impacts of the debt collection process on consumer outcomes; however, racial disparities in debt collection have not been rigorously explored.